Wembley Stadium (1923): 1966 World Cup

+Euro 1996

 Club football

 In all, the stadium hosted five European Cup finals, a record for the continent's top football tournament until the inauguration of the new Wembley Stadium in 2007.
 The first two were 1963 final between Milan and Benfica, and the 1968 final between Manchester United and Benfica.
 In 1971, it again hosted the final, between Ajax and Panathinaikos, and once more in 1978, this time between Liverpool and Club Brugge, another in 1992, when Barcelona played Sampdoria.

-Wembley has also hosted two European Cup Winners' Cup finals: in 1965, when West Ham United defeated 1860 Munich, and in 1993, when Parma defeated Royal Antwerp.
+Wembley also hosted two European Cup Winners' Cup finals: in 1965, when West Ham United defeated 1860 Munich, and in 1993, when Parma defeated Royal Antwerp.

 It was also the venue for Arsenal's home Champions League matches in 1998–99 and 1999–2000.
-It has hosted clubs’ home matches on two other occasions; in 1930, when Leyton Orient played two home Third Division South matches while their Lea Bridge Stadium was undergoing urgent remedial works; and in 1930–31 for eight matches by non-League Ealing A.F.C.
+It has hosted clubs' home matches on two other occasions; in 1930, when Leyton Orient played two home Third Division South matches while their Lea Bridge Stadium was undergoing urgent remedial works; and in 1930–31 for eight matches by non-League Ealing A.F.C.
 It was also to be the home of the amateur club which made several applications to join the Football League, the Argonauts.

 In March 1998, Arsenal made a bid to purchase Wembley in the hope of gaining a larger stadium to replace their Highbury ground, which had a capacity of less than 40,000 and was unsuitable for expansion.
 However, the bid was later abandoned in favour of building the 60,000 capacity Emirates Stadium, which was opened in 2006.